iotile/foss_finder/README.md

 By default, the reports are stored in csv format in a directory named _out_.
 The names of the reports are _<name_of_your_repository>.csv_.
 You can change the directory where these csv files are saved by adding `-o <relative_path_of_directory>`.

+By default, for a given project, the script only looks for the direct dependencies of the project (not the dependencies of the dependencies of the project for example).
+However, it is possible to look for deep dependencies by adding `--depth <int:depth>`.

 By default, the script only looks for production dependencies.
 If you wish to look for development and build dependencies too, then you can add `--dev`.
 Production vs development dependencies are defined by the INI configuration file.
 (See below: _Configuration_.)

 Finally, you can add `--debug` to enable debug mode.